collective/collective.geo.fastkml/README.rst

 ============

-collective.geo.fastkml replaces the template based generation of collective.geo.kml_ with the objectoriented approch of fastkml_
+collective.geo.fastkml replaces the template based generation of collective.geo.kml_ with the object oriented approach of fastkml_

 collective.geo.fastkml does support Polygons and MultiPolygons with holes.
 Depending how many holes your polygons have it may take longer to generate